SteamDeckHomebrew/decky-plugin-database/.github/pull_request_template.md

 ## Plugin Repo

 <!-- Please submit both of your testing reports for the two plugins with you link to your comments on the respective PRs before filing your PR. -->
-[Please note that if no plugins/plugin updates are ready for testing at this time then you may state as much in this section but you will be asked to test test any new plugins as soon as they are submitted.]
+[Please note that if no plugins/plugin updates are ready for testing at this time then you may state as much in this section but you will be asked to test any new plugins as soon as they are submitted.]
 - [ ] I agree to and have already tested at least two plugins that are newly submitted or having a pending update to help ensure the health of the plugin testing process for all contributors.
 - [ ] Plugin A: [Plugin Name (and version if being updated)]([https://github.com/](https://github.com/SteamDeckHomebrew/decky-plugin-database/pull/XYZ))
 - [ ] Plugin B: [Plugin Name (and version if being updated)]([https://github.com/](https://github.com/SteamDeckHomebrew/decky-plugin-database/pull/XYZ))